-Today, you have tons of ways to connect your instrumentation to your control system, but as always, all the options have good points and bad.
+Today there are tons of ways to connect instrumentation to a control system, but as always, all the options have good points and bad.
 The article explains the options that might best work for you with an application where you have to connect temperature sensors to a control system.

 Of course, your choice will depend on many factors, some of them unique to your system.
 However, once you know the pros and cons of the available options, you can narrow down the list and make your choice easier.